Purpose of this policy

 - any other information the principal requires in order to comply with their obligations.

-If SRI is offered at a school, principals must ensure that it is scheduled:
+If SRI is offered at a school during the hours set apart for instruction, principals must ensure that it is:

-- on the basis of normal class organisation (except in specific circumstances where some other basis has been authorised as allowed under the Act – see next paragraph for more details) and
+- on the basis of normal class organisation (unless some other basis has been authorised by the Minister or their delegate)

-The Minister (or his delegate) may give an authorisation for SRI to be given on a basis other than the normal class organisation of the school, for example in preparation or conduct of a pageant, special event or celebration of a festival in a school.
-Where a school wishes that an SRI volunteer conduct SRI for a pageant, special event or a celebration of a festival in a school in a grouping that is not the usual class organisation or grouping (e.g. a multi-age group of students), authorisation is required from the principal.
-Only SRI students (whose parents have completed, signed and returned the consent form can attend such SRI classes or events, see: SRI Parent Consent form (CFMD141) (pdf - 84.22kb)
+Where a school wishes that an SRI volunteer conduct SRI for a pageant, special event or a celebration of a festival in a school in a grouping that is not the usual class organisation or grouping (e.g. a multi-age group of students), authorisation is required from the Minister, or their delegate.
+This power has been formally delegated to school principals for the period beginning 20 November 2014 and ceasing on the final day of Term 4, 2014.
+Only SRI students (whose parents have completed, signed and returned the consent form) can attend such SRI classes or events.
+See: SRI Parent Consent form (CFMD141) (pdf - 88.59kb)

 Attendance at SRI